-Physical and Leisure Activities for Youth (PLAY)
+Physical & Leisure Activities for Youth (PLAY)

-The PLAY program at KSU is a volunteer program that supplements school based physical education as well as other recreation programs for children and youth who can benefit from specially designed instruction.
-Preference is given to elementary school children, and includes those with developmental, sensory, neurologic, mental, and orthopedic disabilities.
+The Physical and Leisure Activities for Youth (PLAY) program at KSU is a volunteer program that supplements school-based physical education as well as other recreation programs for children and youth who can benefit from specially designed instruction.
+Preference is given to elementary school children and includes those with developmental, sensory, neurologic, mental, and orthopedic disabilities.

-Upon admittance into the program, each participant is informally assessed by a volunteer in the areas of gross motor development, health related physical fitness, and sport and leisure skills.
+Upon admittance into the program, each participant is informally assessed by a volunteer in the areas of gross motor development, health-related physical fitness, and sport and leisure skills.
 An individualized activity program is developed after this initial meeting.
 Parents and others who are involved with the education and training of the participants are encouraged to assist by providing ideas and suggestions for the development of the program.
 This activity program is then implemented by volunteers under the supervision of the PLAY directors.

 Parents are responsible for transportation and consistency of attendance.